 Chaska is a medium-sized city located in the state of Minnesota.
 With a population of 25,199 people and three constituent neighborhoods, Chaska is the 39th largest community in Minnesota.

 Chaska real estate is some of the most expensive in Minnesota, although Chaska house values don't compare to the most expensive real estate in the U.S.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Chaska is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Chaska is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Chaska who work in office and administrative support (14.27%), management occupations (13.24%), and sales jobs (11.07%).
+There are especially a lot of people living in Chaska who work in management occupations (14.44%), office and administrative support (14.38%), and sales jobs (10.52%).

 Also of interest is that Chaska has more people living here who work in computers and math than 95% of the places in the US.